Bill Tarmey: Career

 In 1968, Tarmey gave up his job in the building industry to work as a nightclub singer and entertainer.
 In order to supplement his income, he took on work as an extra on shows such as Coronation Street, amongst others.
 Despite suffering a serious heart attack in 1976 and a stroke in 1977, he was eventually offered the role of Jack Duckworth, a character who would go on to become an institution in British soap operas.
 He underwent quintuple bypass surgery in January 1987, and had a pacemaker fitted in June 2002 after suffering a second heart attack, which was used as a storyline in Coronation Street to explain his absence.
 He also developed sleep apnoea, disrupting his breathing while asleep.

+He played Tony in the 1979 ITV play "Print Out", opposite fellow Coronation Street actor Bill Waddington.

 Tarmey was an extra in the Granada Television adaptation of King Lear (1983) which starred Laurence Olivier in the title role.

 He appeared on Lily Savage's Blankety Blank.